Feeds:

 Comments

-Seed tomorrow with wise practice work today!
+Seed tomorrow with wise happiness today!

 Life is calling . . .
 Today’s the day!